SC de Goa

 Sporting Clube de Goa (/pt/), otherwise referred to as Sporting CG or simply Sporting Goa, is an Indian professional football club based in Panaji, Goa.
 The club competes in the I-League 2, the third tier of the Indian football league system and the Goa Football League.
 They previously competed in the I-League, then the top domestic flight.

 The club was built on the lines of Portuguese club Sporting CP and adopted a similar club crest.
 Sporting Clube de Goa won its first Goa Football League in 2006.
 Since then it has clinched the title in 2014, 2016, 2018, 2020 and 2021.

 Sporting Goa is the only club to have won the Super Cup without winning the league or Federation Cup.
 The club pulled out of 2016–17 I-League, citing AIFF bias against some clubs.

 History

 Origins

-Until the end of the Portuguese rule of Goa in 1961, a sports and recreational club named "Sporting Clube de Goa" existed, which in 1951 became the branch number 114 of Sporting Clube de Portugal.
-The original Sporting Clube de Goa was football champion once of the Portuguese India.
+Until the end of the Portuguese rule of Goa in 1961, a sports and recreational club named "Sporting Clube de Goa" existed, which in 1951 became branch number 114 of Sporting Clube de Portugal.
+The original Sporting Clube de Goa were once football champions of Portuguese India.

 The present Sporting CG, nicknamed "The Flaming Orange", was founded in 1999 as Cidade de Goa.
 "Cidade de Goa" (the original name for Panaji) was purchased by Sporting CG's former owner Peter Vaz later and it was renamed Sporting Clube de Goa in 1999.